The topmost point of a flagstaff from which a flag can be flown, and which lies below the cap or

 as defined above), it is

-national flag or owner’s arms, whilst the tail is in the main livery colours and has the motto (usually on diagonal
+either the national flag or owner’s arms, whilst the tail is in the main livery colours and has

-bands) separated by the owner’s crest and other badges.
-The tail is generally split into two rounded
+the motto (usually on diagonal bands) separated by the owner’s crest and other badges.
+The tail is

-(double-tailed descate) ends (except for those chiefs who do not hold a title of nobility, baronetcy or knighthood
+generally split into two rounded (double-tailed descate) ends (except for those chiefs who do not hold a

-whose standards have a simple rounded or lanceolate end), and the whole is
+title of nobility, baronetcy or knighthood whose standards have a simple rounded or lanceolate end), and

-‘lanceolate’, and
+lanceolate, and

 Heraldic standard of the Master Gunner St James’